Grand Canonical vs Canonical Krylov Complexity in Double-Scaled Complex SYK Model: Discussion

 \item The operators $\alpha$ and $\beta$ can be viewed as superpositions of ``pure'' creation or annihilation operators $a,b, a^\dagger \text{ and } b^\dagger$.
 Using these operators we constructed a new set of bosonic operators $A,B$ and $A^\dagger,B^\dagger$ which create and annihilate pairs of chords $XO$ and $OX$ respectively.
 Upon normalizing these operators, a $q$-deformed extended algebra was obtained which matches the extended algebra of the $H$-chord operators.
 This allowed us to identify the symmetrized transfer matrix obtained from the oriented chord formalism with the transfer matrix for the $H$-chords in both ensembles.
 Furthermore, we provide a relation between grand canonical and canonical states with non-zero chord number.

 \item Finally, using the connection between grand canonical and canonical chord states a relation between the corresponding Krylov complexities was obtained.
 For the canonical Krylov complexity we display analytic expressions in the large and small $n$ regimes (separated by the critical value $n_*$).
 The canonical complexity depends on the charge and is maximal for vanishing charge.
 Numerical calculations confirm our results. \end{itemize} For future work, it would be interesting to consider other examples with global symmetries.
 One such example is the $\mathcal{N} =2$ supersymmetric SYK.
 Our current methods can not be directly applied.
 However, our findings suggest that the transfer matrix is not block diagonal i.e. it mixes charge sectors.
 Then if true, the weighted average of the canonical Krylov complexities will give a lower bound for the grand canonical complexity.\\ Furthermore, as mentioned in the introduction we plan on applying the methods developed in this paper to investigate the Krylov complexity of matter operators.
 Additionally, we would like to relate our results to a bulk interpretation.
+Based on our findings, we expect the length of the wormhole in the bulk to grow linearly after scrambling time $t_*$ and to depend on charge/chemical potential.